jenjen99/Summer19STAExercise/201908_STA_Take_Home.md

 **Rule Interpretation:** Among the 28 rules we generated (i.e., those we’re confident in and have high lifts), most have “other vegetables” on the right-hand side, while three have “whole milk” and one has “yogurt.”
-As can be seen from the graph aboveL - The “other vegetables” rules make general sense as the other vegetables are usually connected with specific vegetables and fruits (additionally, they are generally in the same section at a grocery story), which are always in the left-hand side
+As can be seen from the graph above - The “other vegetables” rules make general sense as the other vegetables are usually connected with specific vegetables and fruits (additionally, they are generally in the same section at a grocery story), which are always in the left-hand side